Image

 Mobile Image

-Post hoc analysis: Total resolution of enthesitis defined as the percent of patients with baseline involvement defined by LEI >0 achieving complete clearance (LEI=0).
+Post hoc analysis: Total resolution of enthesitis defined as reduction to LEI=0 from baseline LEI >0.

 • 63% of CIMZIA patients and 67% of placebo patients had enthesitis at baseline2

-• Pre-specified secondary end point was “Change from baseline in the LEI at Weeks 12 and 24 (other timepoints were exploratory)”
+• Prespecified secondary end point was change from baseline in LEI at Weeks 12 and 24 (other time points were exploratory)

 • Limitations of OLE data include potential bias due to open-label treatment and lack of long-term placebo control beyond Week 24